 “Thanks.”
 My aunt turned her gaze downward to pick up her dinner plate.
 “Help yourselves.”
 She began to add select items to her plate.

 “Don’t start anything with me Sister.
 Mary wanted to invite you to dinner and you made it.”

 “I did make it.”
 She stared at my aunt.
 “Is that what bothers you?”

 My aunt said nothing.
 She continued to load her plate with food, compiling a much larger portion than she would ever consume.

 “You’d prefer it if I called to cancel, wouldn’t you?”

 My aunt’s dinner plate could hold no more food.
 She released it with open agitation unto the place mat in front of her.
 “I told you not to start anything with me Sister!”

-“You’d prefer it if I was…” she hesitated, becoming reacquainted with my presence, “…someplace else messed up so that you could swoop in and be the hero.”
+“You’d prefer it if I was…” she hesitated, then “…someplace else messed up so that you could step in and be the hero.”

 “What the hell is that supposed to mean?!
 You should be grateful that–”

-I sat mutely, restrained by the tension in the room, while a ticker displaying images of familial conflict from my childhood circled through the mind.
+I sat mutely while a ticker displaying images of familial conflict from my childhood circled through the mind.
 As when I was a child, it seemed that I could only be a helpless spectator to the increasingly violent scene unfolding before me, but lifting my head, I beheld my reflection in a mirror on the wall.
 I was no longer a child.